Radiative Asymptotic Symmetries of 3D Einstein-Maxwell Theory

 In section \ref{sec:Lambda}, we switch on a cosmological constant (with arbitrary sign).
-Einstein--Maxwell theory in AdS$_3$ was previously studied in \cite{Perez:2015jxn,Perez:2015kea}, albeit in the Fefferman--Graham gauge that admits no well-defined flat limit.
-In Bondi gauge, by contrast, introducing $\Lambda\neq0$ is straightforward and the flat limit is well-defined \cite{Barnich:2012aw}.
-Interestingly, working in (A)dS$_3$ deepens the analogy between the present 3D model with electromagnetic radiation and pure 4D gravity with gravitational radiation.
-For instance, we find that $\Lambda\neq0$ allows no half-integer powers of $r$ in the fall-offs, analogously to the condition of absence of logarithmic terms in (A)dS$_4$ \cite{Compere:2019bua,Geiller:2022vto}.
+Einstein--Maxwell theory in AdS$_3$ was previously studied in \cite{Mao:2016bzy} in Bondi gauge, and in \cite{Perez:2015jxn,Perez:2015kea} in the Fefferman--Graham gauge that admits no well-defined flat limit.
+In Bondi gauge, introducing $\Lambda\neq0$ is straightforward and the flat limit is well-defined \cite{Barnich:2012aw}.
+Working in (A)dS$_3$ then deepens the analogy between the present 3D model with electromagnetic radiation and pure 4D gravity with gravitational radiation.
+For instance, we find that $\Lambda\neq0$ allows no half-integer powers of $r$ in the fall-offs, analogously to the absence of logarithmic terms in (A)dS$_4$ \cite{Compere:2019bua,Geiller:2022vto}.
 Furthermore, when $\Lambda\neq0$, initial conditions on a cut of $\I^+$ need to be specified for only finitely many components of the Maxwell field, while $\Lambda=0$ involves an infinite tower of data subject to evolution equations.
-This is similar to what happens in 4D pure gravity when studying the role of the subleading tensors in the angular metric.
+This is similar to what happens in 4D pure gravity when studying the role of subleading tensors in the angular metric.
 We finally conclude in section \ref{sec:conclusion} with some perspectives for future work.